College Checklist for Kids Moving Off Campus

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 You’ve successfully navigated your first years of college, found your tribe, and now you’re moving off campus.
 Congratulations!
 This is next-level adulting, and with it comes the need for a few more things to pack up and take back to school.
 With our college checklist in hand, you’ll be ready to go in no time.

 Make a Plan

-Start by creating a list of everything you need for your new housing arrangement.
+Start by creating a move out checklist, including everything you need for your new housing arrangement.
 Use the one below as a jumping-off point for a more detailed electronic list to share with your roommates on a site like Google Drive.
-Youll avoid duplicate purchases and help spread the expense of shared items.
+You’ll avoid duplicate purchases and help spread the expense of shared items.